-When reading scientific articles (and many other articles on Futurism), you’re likely to come across the terms “hypothesis,” “theory,” and “law.”
-In the scientific community, these words have very specific definitions.
-For laypeople, sometimes these definitions can be unclear as the same terms are used differently in a colloquial context.
+When reading scientific articles (and many other articles on Futurism), you’ll likely to come across the terms “hypothesis,” “theory,” ” and “law.”
+In the scientific community, these words have very specific definitions; however, once you get outside the scientific community, these definitions can be unclear, as the same terms are used differently in a colloquial context.

 So, what does it mean when you call something a hypothesis, a theory, or a law?

-Example: You observe that, upon waking up each morning, your trashcan is overturned and trash is spread around the yard.
+Example: You observe that, upon waking up each morning, your trash is overturned and junk is spread around the yard.
 You form a hypothesis that raccoons are responsible.
-Through testing, the results will either support or refute your hypothesis.
+Through testing — maybe you stay up all night to watch for raccoons — the results will either support or refute your hypothesis.

-A scientific theory consists of one or more hypotheses that have been supported through repeated testing.
+A scientific theory consists of one or more hypotheses that have been supported by repeated testing.
 Theories are one of the pinnacles of science and are widely accepted in the scientific community as being true.
 A theory must never be shown to be wrong; if it is, the theory is disproven.
 Theories can also evolve.
 This doesn’t mean the old theory was wrong.
-It just wasn’t complete.
+It’s just that new information was discovered.

-The evolution from Newtonian physics to general relativity is an example of creating a more complete theory.
+The evolution from Newtonian physics to general relativity is a good way to explain how new information can cause a theory to evolve into a more complete theory:

 When Sir Isaac Newton discovered the theory of gravity and wrote laws that explained the motions of objects, he was not wrong about how the world worked, but he wasn’t fully right either.
-Einstein later discovered the theories of special and general relativity, and they create a more complete theory of gravity.
-In fact, when you stay far below the speed of light, many of the equations in general and special relativity give you Newton’s results.
-NASA, for the record, uses Newton’s equations when planning missions for their spacecraft.
+Albert Einstein later discovered the theories of special and general relativity — that the force of gravity exists due to the bending of spacetime, which is caused by massive objects.
+This created a more complete theory of gravity.
+In fact, when you stay far below the speed of light, many of the equations in general and special relativity give you Newton’s results, so Newton wasn’t incorrect.
+He just had a partial answer.

-So, what happens when you have two theories that contradict each other, such as the Steady State and Big Bang theories (the former says the universe’s density doesn’t change over time and has no beginning or end, while the latter claims the universe is becoming increasingly less dense and started at some point in time with a big bang).
+So, what happens when you have two theories that contradict each other, such as the Steady State and Big Bang theories (the former says the universe’s density doesn’t change over time and has no beginning or end, while the latter claims the universe is becoming increasingly less dense and started at some point in time).

-In either case, the theories then need to withstand the rigors of testing and retesting.
-After a theory proves itself over time, it is accepted by the scientific community as being correct.
-In many cases, these theories form the foundation upon which other theories are built.
-An example are Einstein’s theories of general and special relativity.
+In many cases, one theory forms the foundation upon which other theories are built.
+An example is Einstein’s theories of general and special relativity.
 These theories lay the foundation for many, many other theories and equations (such as Hubble’s law and the Schwarzschild radius).

 Scientific laws are short, sweet, and always true.
 They’re often expressed in a single statement and generally rely on a concise mathematical equation.